VanClojure/AdventOfCode18/Retrospective.md

 # Hitting the wall
-The error was that function `next-game-state` expected a matrix, but it returned a `seq` of `seq` -  result of `partition` (which was fed by `for`, which also creates a `seq`).
+The error was that function `next-game-state` expected a matrix, but it returned a `seq` of `seq`.
+That was from `partition` (which was fed by `for`, which also creates a `seq`).
 Hence the problem only showed up during the second iteration.

 Hiding the problem was our use of `get-in`.
 While being helpful, `get-in` returns `nil` for non-existing indices, or for structures other than a `map` or a `vector` (in our case it was a `seq` of `seq`), or even for `nil`!